 Energy, Natural Resources and the Environment

-The objective of the ENE-profile is to educate the next generation of interdisciplinary managers in the fields of energy and natural resources.
+The objective of the master's programme is to educate the next generation of interdisciplinary managers in the fields of energy and natural resources.

 Future development and prosperity depends on access to energy and on reliable supplies of natural resources.

 Exploitation of such resources has significant impact on the environment, and getting the balance right is critical in a world where sustainability is becoming more and more important.

 You will learn methods and subjects necessary to understand, advance, and critique issues related to the interaction between humans and the environment.

 This programme prepares you with knowledge and skills for a career within sectors such as renewable energy, fisheries, aquaculture, shipping, petroleum and environmental management among others.

 The ENE programme broadly focuses on four main subject areas: